Additive and geometric transversality of fractal sets in the integers: Discrete fractal geometry and multiplicatively invariant subsets of the integers

-To measure the size of subsets of $\Nz$, we will make use of the (upper and lower) mass dimension and the (upper and lower) discrete Hausdorff dimension, defined below.
-The upper and lower mass dimensions and the upper Hausdorff dimension are treated systematically in \cite{barlow_taylor_92}; we will state the properties we require from these quantities with the aim of making this presentation self-contained.
-These dimensions join a bevy of other natural notions of dimension for subsets of the integers, integer lattices, and more general discrete sets; see \cite{naudts1,barlow_taylor_1989,iosevich_rudnev_tuero_2014,limamoreira}.
+To measure the size of subsets of $\Nz$, we will make use of the (upper and lower) mass dimension and the (upper and lower) discrete Hausdorff dimension, which were introduced in \cref{sec_intro_integers}, but which we recall for a more detailed discussion in this section.
+The upper and lower mass dimensions and the upper Hausdorff dimension are also treated systematically in \cite{barlow_taylor_92}; we will state the properties we require from these quantities with the aim of making this presentation self-contained.
+These dimensions join a bevy of other natural notions of dimension for subsets of the integers, integer lattices, and more general discrete sets; see \cite{naudts1,naudts2,barlow_taylor_1989,iosevich_rudnev_tuero_2014,limamoreira}.

-\begin{definition} Let $A \subseteq \Nz$ be non-empty. \begin{itemize} \item The \emph{lower mass dimension} of $A$ is
+\begin{definition} Let $A \subseteq \Nz^d$ be non-empty. \begin{itemize} \item The \emph{lower mass dimension} of $A$ is

 The \emph{upper mass dimension}, $\udimdm A$, is defined analogously with a limit supremum in place of the limit infimum.
 If $\ldimdm A = \udimdm A$, then this value is the \emph{mass dimension} of $A$, $\dimdm A$.